-I absolutely agree that depression in men is a serious debilitating symptom after a child is born.
+Depression in men is a serious debilitating symptom.
 It is a problem that needs addressing for the wellbeing of a family.
-I don’t think labelling it ‘Post natal’ in men is correct.
-Simply because there’s a danger of implying the depression was caused somehow by the child.
-For a man suffering from unrecognised resentment, that anger can end up directed towards that child.
-The child is innocent, it is the improperly met stress of the situation that is the problem.
+More fathers are coming forward now with what is being labelled PND .
+I’m a little wary of the labelling, simply because there is a danger of implying the depression was caused somehow by the child.
+And for a man suffering from unrecognised resentment, that anger can end up directed towards that child.
+The child is innocent, it is the improperly met stress of the situation that is the real problem.

 No matter how many children are involved or on the way, fears and doubts can arise about our own inadequacies, these failings can add weight to the already real pressures of dealing with a pregnant, hormonal wife/partner, looming financial strains and the coming life changes.

 Locally there is nothing for any expectant Dads.
-If you go into a pregnancy already struggling with mental health worries, the waiting time to talk to a professional is over six months in the uk unless you can afford private.
-I know because I looked.
+If you go into a pregnancy, already struggling with mental health worries, the waiting time to talk to a professional is over six months here in the UK.
+Unless you can afford private.
+I know this because I sought help myself.

 The problem with writing about triplets is that everybody’s experience is different, I can never share beyond my own experience.

 I am not an expert Dad, or a perfect human being by any means.
 I have much to learn, but I have also gained insight over the years in dealing with my own mental health and working with others.
 My willingness to improve is everything to my family.
-I hope, that if you are struggling as a parent and have just discovered this blog, you find use of my experience.
+I hope, that if you are struggling as a parent and have just discovered this blog, that you know there is always a solution.

-So you won’t find promotions or advertising here, I make no money from this.
+So you won’t find promotions or advertising here, other than a link to my book.
 It’s not why I do it.